The NHS recommends that adults have an eye test every two years – not only to check changes in vision but also to check the health of their eyes.

 The optometrist will check the health of your eyes and look for signs of other medical conditions.
 They will ask you if you are experiencing any eye problems and about your general eye health and lifestyle.
 It is important to have a clear understanding of your needs so that we can select the best management plan and/or corrective lenses for you.

-Retinoscopy: This is used to get an estimate of the ability of your eyes to focus and can be used to assess how long- or short-sighted you are.
+Retinoscopy is used to get an estimate of the ability of your eyes to focus and can be used to assess how long- or short-sighted you are.
 This test can also be used with children or for someone who cannot easily describe their vision.
 While looking at the red and green light in the distance, your optometrist will shine a light in each eye.
 They will then place a number of different lenses in front of each eye to calculate a prescription for each eye.
 Read more about retinoscopy here.

-Vision test: To fine-tune their findings, the optometrist will ask you to read from a Snellen test chart, that's the one with the letters that get smaller.
+The vision test is used to fine-tune their findings, the optometrist will ask you to read from a Snellen test chart, that's the one with the letters that get smaller.
 This test measures your visual acuity, i.e. how well you can see with and without lenses in front of your eyes.
 This use of lenses is known as refraction and lets the optometrist know which strength prescription gives you the best vision possible.

 Your eye test results